nayeemlab/nayeemlab.github.io/_research/ChildHealth.md

 2. Hasan MN.
 (2022). &quot;Association of household fuel with acute respiratory infection (ARI) under-five years children in Bangladesh.&quot; <i>Front.
 Public Health</i>. https://doi.org/10.3389/fpubh.2022.985445.<br>
 3. Hasan MN.
 (2023). &quot;Early childhood developmental status and its associated factors in Bangladesh: a comparison of two consecutive nationally representative surveys.&quot; <i>BMC Public Health</i>. https://doi.org/10.1186/s12889-023-15617-8.
 <br>
 4. Hasan MN.
-(2024). &quot;Effect of Children's Socio-Economic and Health Status in Early Childhood Education Programs in Bangladesh: A Cross-Sectional Study of Mics-2019.&quot; <i>SSRN (Preprint)</i>. https://doi.org/10.2139/ssrn.4664066.'
+(2024). &quot;Effect of Childrens Socio-Economic and Health Status in Early Childhood Education Programs in Bangladesh: A Cross-Sectional Study of Mics-2019.&quot; <i>SSRN (Preprint)</i>. https://doi.org/10.2139/ssrn.4664066.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.